What to Pack for London & the UK

 What season you visit will really have a big effect on what you take.
 Every season is different in the UK so you will need to check if you will arrive in summer, winter, autumn or spring.

 Summer is generally the most popular time of the year to visit London and the UK and due to the warm weather you will need to pack accordingly.
-Aswell as light clothing you might also want to pack hayfever tablets (due to the high pollen count), sungalsses, a portable air conditioner (perfect for hotels, camping or road trips) and a reusable water bottle especially to avoid having to keep buying plastic bottles.
+Aswell as light clothing you might also want to pack hayfever tablets (due to the high pollen count), sungalsses, a portable fan or air conditioner (perfect for being on the road, hotels, camping or road trips) and a reusable water bottle especially to avoid having to keep buying plastic bottles.

 For other seasons more warm clothing is the most recommended thing to remember and you can read more about clothing in the section below.
 A small umbrella is recommended for all seasons as the UK is notorious for rain whilst you should also pack a small rucksack to carry all your essential items in.